serge-m/serge-m.github.io/content/2019-11-image-segmentation-with-unlabeled-areas-with-fast-ai.md

+---
 Title: Image segmentation with unlabeled areas with fast.ai
 Author: SergeM
-Date: 2019-11-14 07:28
+Date: 2019-11-14 07:28:00
 Slug: image-segmentation-with-unlabeled-areas-with-fast-ai
+aliases: [/image-segmentation-with-unlabeled-areas-with-fast-ai.html]
-Tags: machine learning, fast.ai, segmentation, computer vision
+Tags: [ machine learning, fast.ai, segmentation, computer vision]
+---

 [fast.ai](http://fast.ai) library has a pretty easy to use yet powerful capabilities for semantic image segmentation.
 By default all the classes are treated the same.
 The network is trained to predict all the labels.